hujhax/austin-improv-wiki/Troupes/Anticdotes.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Anticdotes is the newest improv troupe to be created out of [[Gnap!
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Anticdotes is the newest improv troupe to be created out of [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]].
-Comprised of an all-star cast of students from The MerlinWorks Institute of Improvisation, Anticdotes plays with an explosive, high-risk style that explores physical movement. </blockquote>
+Comprised of an all-star cast of students from The MerlinWorks Institute of Improvisation, Anticdotes plays with an explosive, high-risk style that explores physical movement.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Right now, we use the audience's suggestion to run a series of freezes that then inspire a montage (flowy) of scenes.
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Right now, we use the audience's suggestion to run a series of freezes that then inspire a montage (flowy) of scenes.
+>

-Within the context of those scenes, anything goes (i.e. we range from 10 second scenes, to multiple scenes from the same storyline).</blockquote>
+> Within the context of those scenes, anything goes (i.e. we range from 10 second scenes, to multiple scenes from the same storyline).

 ## More Information
 * [The troupe's web site.](http://www.facebook.com/anticdotes)